 Q: I don't want to keep my glass box?

 There’s no need to separate glass anymore and we are keen to provide residents with an efficient and easy to use service.
-We have a list of ideas for how to re-use your box here https://your.eastsussex.gov.uk/2019/06/11/ideas-for-repurposing-your-glass-recycling-box/ If you do not wish to keep the box, we kindly ask that you dispose of it at your local tip.
+You can find a list of ideas for how to re-use your box on the East Sussex County Council Glass Recycling Page If you do not wish to keep the box, we kindly ask that you dispose of it at your local tip.

 Q: Why are you now mixing recycling after asking us previously to separate glass?

 There is now the machinery in place to separate glass at the recycling centre, and working with our new contractor Biffa has meant we can make the service easier for residents to use.

 Q: Are there any plans to bring in food waste collections?

 There are currently no plans to bring in food waste collections.
 If food waste is something you are concerned about you can find out how to avoid food waste on the East Sussex County Council food recycling page

 Q: Will you still charge for garden waste collections?